mikrostew/recipes/markdown/oreo-cake.md

 Her 2" tall pans [look pretty full](https://sugargeekshow.com/wp-content/uploads/2021/02/oreo_cake_recipe-15-of-32.jpg), so I think I can do 4 x 6" pans with only 1" or so of batter in them, without scaling her recipe (her recipe makes more batter anyway).

 For buttercream, I like [this recipe](https://livforcake.com/simple-vanilla-buttercream/), so I'll basically do that but adding crushed oreos like the other 2 recipes.
 I like the look of the preppy kitchen frosting, so I'll add about that much of the crushed oreos, with the butter and sugar amounts from sugargeekshow recipe (it makes more).

+For ganache, I already [have some recipes for that](./chocolate-ganache.md), so I'll use that, in a 1:1 ratio to get a thick glaze consistency.